qbrilliance/qristal-core/docs/md/noise_models.md

 * Emulating the noise inherent in hardware quantum gates, and
 * Optimizing qubit assignment for a given quantum circuit.

+For details on the simulators that support these noise models, please see this [link](https://qristal.readthedocs.io/en/latest/rst/backends.html).

 ## Summary of built-in noise models

 ### `default`